iamarunavo/CollapsibleSidebar/README.md

 ## 📋 Project Overview
 This project provides a fully functional collapsible sidebar that can be used in modern web applications.
 It includes customizable navigation, logo management, responsive behaviors, and user-friendly interactions designed for both desktop and mobile devices.
+It was developed as **Task 1 of the Elevvo Pathways Frontend Web Development Internship Program**.
 ---

 ## ✨ Features